nfzerox/launchbad-revived/README.md

 # Update
-This terminal command also has the same effect, which is better as it doesn't require dylib injection so it works with SIP
+This terminal command also has the same effect, however you will lose the new Spotlight.

 ```
 sudo mkdir -p /Library/Preferences/FeatureFlags/Domain